 2. Schwab U.S. Aggregate Bond Index Fund

-Like with SWSBX, SWAGX’s interest income is best collected in tax-advantaged accounts such as IRAs.
+Lastly, like with Schwab Short-Term Bond Index, SWAGX’s interest income is best collected in tax-advantaged accounts such as IRAs.

 Want to learn more about SWAGX?
 Check out the Schwab provider site.